 The following are some of the most popular guitars for toddlers:

-If you don’t want to spend too much money and want a basic kids starter guitar you should have a look at some of the First Act Discovery guitars that are available.
-They are toy guitars that don’t have the best sound quality, but they come in lots of bright kid friendly colors with characters that kids love.
-First Act Discovery children’s guitars come in either a 6 string or a 4 string option.
-For a toddler you will probably want to look at their 4 string models because they will be smaller and easier for your child to hold.
-Learn more here.
+If you don’t want to spend too much money and want a basic kids’ starter guitar, you should have a look at some of the Hape guitars that are available.
+They are toy guitars that don’t have the best sound quality, but they come in lots of bright kid-friendly colors that kids love.
+Hape children’s guitars come in either a six-string or a four-string Ukulele option.
+For a toddler, you will probably want to look at their four-string models because they will be smaller and more manageable for your child to hold.
+Available from Amazon

 Cordoba C1M 1/4 Size

 If you are looking for a serious guitar that is a little higher quality, a popular option is the Cordoba C1M.
 The C1M is a replacement for the very popular Protégé C1 by Cordoba.
-It is higher end 1/4 size design, it is light and has a lovely rosette that adds to the look of th guitar.
-Be aware that it isn’t cheap, it usually falls somewhere in the $140-$160 price range, so I would only consider this guitar if you or your child is very serious about learning and is able to take care of it.
-Learn more.
+It is a higher-end 1/4 size design; it is light and has a lovely rosette that adds to the look of the guitar.
+Be aware that it isn’t cheap, it usually falls somewhere in the $140-$160 price range, so I would only consider this guitar if you or your child is very serious about learning and can take care of it.
+Find it at Sweetwater or Amazon.

-If you just want something that is small and kind of fun to play, you may want to consider a ukulele.
-They are a great starter instrument since they are very small and light and pretty easy to learn to play.
+If you want something small and kind of fun to play, you may want to consider a ukulele.
+Ukuleles are a great starter instrument since they are very small and light and pretty easy to learn to play.
 Once your child has learned to play the uke, they can move up to a guitar when they are ready.
 You can usually get a good one for around $50.
-Kala has a ‘learn to play’ set that you may want to check out.
+Makala has a nice one for kids that you may want to check out.
 Learn more.

 Lucida LG-510-1/4 Student Classical Guitar